 (and developed by the uncredited Pack In Video

 ), this time based on the Friday the 13th

-This game puts into a role of one the six camp counselors, who must protect themselves and the kids from the wrath of the Ax-Crazy
+This game puts you into the role of one of six camp counselors, who must protect themselves and the kids from the wrath of the Ax-Crazy

 Jason Voorhees.
-The gameplay consists of wandering from cabin to cabin and awaiting for Jason to enter one so you can fight him.
-The game takes its place within three days and Jason grows stronger by each passing day.
+The gameplay consists of wandering from cabin to cabin, waiting for Jason to enter one so you can fight him.
+The game takes place within three days and Jason grows stronger with each passing day.
 Your ultimate goal is to survive and defeat Jason.

 .
 In general, this game is not very well liked